 - Pesto: I definitely recommend making your own homemade basil pesto for this.
 Traditional pesto is a combination of basil, olive oil, pine nuts, parmesan and garlic but other herbs work too and even nuts, like almonds or cashews.

-Homemade definitely has the best flavour but if you want to buy it, please get the fresh type, from the fridge section of the grocery store.
+Homemade pesto definitely has the best flavour and vibrant colour but if you want to buy it, get your favourite.
+If you don’t have a fave, try the ones in the fridge section first.

 - Parmesan cheese: Adding some parmesan makes all the difference here and takes it to another level.
 It doesn’t make it taste cheesy but adds a richness and umami that can’t be beat.
 Make sure to use block form and grate it yourself.
 Definitely do not use the shelf-stable variety.